 Subsequently, EMBL was joined by Finland (1984), Greece (1984), Norway (1985), Spain (1986), Belgium (1990), Portugal (1998), Ireland (2003), Iceland (2005), Croatia (2006), Luxembourg (2007), the Czech Republic (2014), Malta (2016), Hungary (2017), Slovakia (2018), Montenegro (2018), Poland (2019), Lithuania (2019), Estonia (2023) and Latvia (2023) as member states.

 When entering into a prospect membership with EMBL a state commits to accede to EMBL after three years and is able to access the laboratory's services and programmes, as well as attend Council meetings as an observer.
-Currently EMBL has prospect membership arrangements with one state: Serbia, which has been a prospect member since 2023.
+Currently EMBL has prospect membership arrangements with two states: Serbia, which has been a prospect member since 2023 and Bulgaria, which has been a prospect member since 2024.

-Therefore, today EMBL is supported by 29 member states, one associate member state and one prospect member state.
+Therefore, today EMBL is supported by 29 member states, one associate member state and two prospect member states.

 EMBL also has close relations with the European Commission (EC), and the EC has an observer status in the EMBL Council.
 The first agreement on collaboration was signed in 1995 and was renewed with a Memorandum of Understanding in 2011.